AISquare-Studio/AISquare-Studio-QA/docs/ACTION_USAGE.md

 STAGING_URL=https://your-staging-environment.com
 ```

-**Note**: Both the OpenAI API key and staging URL are automatically accessed from repository secrets for security.
+**Note**: The OpenAI API key and staging URL must be passed from your repository secrets as inputs to the action.

 ### **3. Use AutoQA in Pull Requests**